cyberparra/ScarabotEDU/README.md

 Here an example of programmed ScaraBot EVO in action: https://youtu.be/HeQIrRYyBCM

+In order to use the ScaraBot in the _programming mode_ you can use [this motors library.hex code](https://github.com/cyberparra/Scarabotevo/blob/master/microbit-ScarabotEVO-motors-library.hex)

 # Components
 The build a ScaraBot EVO Robot you need: